adonisjs/v6-docs/content/docs/fundamentals/application_lifecycle.md

   })
 ```

+- `initiating`: The hook actions are called before the application moves to the initiated state.
+The `.adonisrc.json` file is parsed after executing the `initiating` hooks.

+- `booting`: The hook actions are called before booting the app.
+The config files are imported after executing `booting` hooks.

-- `booted`: The booted hook is invoked after all the service providers have been registered and booted.
+- `booted`: The hook actions are invoked after all the service providers have been registered and booted.

+- `starting`: The hook actions are invoked before importing the preload files.

-- `ready`: The ready hook is invoked after the application is ready.
+- `ready`: The hook actions are invoked after the application is ready.

-- `terminating`: The terminating hook is invoked once the graceful exit process begins.
+- `terminating`: The hook actions are invoked once the graceful exit process begins.
 For example, this hook can close database connections or end open streams.

 ### Using service providers